cruz-lucas/Bounding-Box-Inference/README.md

 The repository includes:
 - **`train.py`** – The main training script, configurable via [gin-config](https://github.com/google/gin-config).
-- **`Makefile`** – A set of commands for running various experiments (e.g., Q-learning, perfect model, expectation model with different horizons, sampling, and various BBI configurations).
 - **`bbi/agent.py`** – The implementation of the learning agent with bounding-box inference.
 - **`bbi/models/`** – Different model implementations (Expectation, Sampling, Perfect, and a base Model).